m-lab/ndt-server/spec/ndt7-protocol.md

 them.
 An implementation receiving a binary message when it is not expected SHOULD close the underlying TLS connection.

+Binary messages SHOULD contain between 1 << 10 and 1 << 24 bytes, and
+SHOULD be a power of two.
+An implementation SHOULD initially be sending binary messages containing 1 << 13 bytes, and it
-Binary messages SHOULD contain 1 << 13 bytes by default.
-An implementation MAY change the size of such messages to accommodate for fast clients, as mentioned above.
-In such case, of course, the message size MUST NOT exceed the maximum message size that has been specified above.
+MAY change the size of such messages to accommodate for fast clients, as mentioned above.
 See the appendix for a possible algorithm to dynamically change the message size.

-The expected duration of a test is up to ten seconds.
-If a test has been running for at least fifteen seconds, an implementation MAY close the underlying TLS connection.
-This is allowed to keep the overall duration of each test within a fifteen-seconds upper bound.
-Ideally this SHOULD be implemented so that immediately after fifteen-seconds have elapsed, the underlying TLS connection is closed.
+The expected duration of a test is _up to_ ten seconds.
+If a test has been running for at least thirteen seconds, an implementation MAY close the underlying TLS connection.
+This is allowed to keep the overall duration of each test within a thirteen-seconds upper bound.
+Ideally this SHOULD be implemented so that immediately after thirteen-seconds have elapsed, the underlying TLS connection is closed.
 This can be implemented, e.g., in C/C++ using alarm(3) to cause pending I/O operations to fail with `EINTR`.